Visas and Immigration for study in the UK

 Extending your student visa should be straightforward if you prepare well in advance.

-• If you will be making a student visa extension application in the UK, you need to be ready to make the application before your current visa expires.
-If your visa application is valid and is made in time before your existing visa expires, you will continue to remain in the UK legally whilst the new application is being processed by UKVI.
+If making an application in the UK to extend your student visa, you need to be ready to make the application before your current visa expires.
+If your visa application is valid and made in-time before your existing leave expires, you can continue to remain in the UK legally whilst the new application is being processed by UKVI (this is known as 3C leave).

-• The immigration rules say that an application for permission to stay must be made no more than 3 months before the start date given in the new CAS document.
-When you are extending your student visa the start date in the CAS is usually:
+An application for permission to stay must be made no more than 3 months before the start date given in your new CAS statement.
+Your CAS start date is usually either:

-2. The day after your visa expiry date, if you are extending your visa to carry on on the same programme
+1. The day after your visa expiry date, if you are extending your visa to carry on the same programme

-3. The date your work placement starts if you are adding a work placement to your programme and you are extending your visa before the placement starts (see below for more advice on this)
+2. The date your work placement starts if you are adding a work placement to your programme (see below for important guidance on this)

-You will NOT be eligible to apply for a CAS in the following circumstances:
+You will NOT be eligible for a new CAS if:

-1. If you have already submitted your final piece of assessment and are just awaiting your results
+1. You have already submitted your final piece of assessment and are awaiting your results.
+A new CAS cannot be issued for Graduate Route purposes only

-2. If you require a CAS because you feel you may have failed but have not received a progress decision
+2. You require a new CAS because you feel you may have failed, but have not yet received a progress decision to confirm this (we must be able to see an updated results letter for you)

-3. You have received your results and need leave to attend a graduation ceremony
+3. You have already received your results and need leave to attend a graduation ceremony

-5. If you are currently on a placement (this applies to Undergraduates students only)
+4. You are currently on a sandwich placement (undergraduate students only)

-6. If your programme requires an ATAS and you have not yet received a new one to apply for new leave
+5. Your programme requires ATAS clearance and you have not yet received your new certificate

 Applying outside the UK

-If you will be making your visa application outside the UK the start date on your CAS may differ to the above.
-Your application will not be an 'extension' of leave technically, but rather a new grant of leave.
+If making a visa application outside of the UK, the start date on your CAS will be the date that you are expected to be back in the UK and engaging with your studies again.
+Your application will not be an 'extension' of leave as such, but rather a new grant of leave.

 When to start preparing

 The process of gathering necessary documents and evidence for your visa application sometimes takes longer than you expect.
-We advise that you start preparing for your student visa visa extension a few months before you need to make the application.
+We advise that you start preparing for this a few months before you need to make the application.

 Getting documents in time

 You will need to make sure that you will have all of the documents and evidence ready in time to apply.
 Some documents take longer than others to get.
 Your situation and circumstances will determine which documents you need for your application.
-See our guidance on the documents needed for your student visa application.
+See our guidance on this here.

 You can request for the university to issue you with a new CAS when you know that you will need to extend your student visa.
-See our information and guidance about CAS for extending your visa for links and instructions on how to request the CAS.
+Please see our guidance about CAS for extending your visa for links and instructions on how to request the CAS.

-You should note that the university visa compliance team may only be able to process your CAS request in line with the timelines given at the top of this page.
+You should note that the Visa Compliance Team may only be able to process your CAS request in line with the timelines given at the top of this page.

 Adding a work placement

-If you are applying for a visa extension because you are adding an official work placement to your programme of study, you should note that there are specific rules which will decide when you should make your visa application.
-Currently UKVI policy dictates that you can make a visa application either before the work placement starts, or after it finishes, but not whilst the placement is taking place.
+If you need to extend your student visa because you are adding an official work placement to your programme of study, i.e. you have changed your mode of study from full-time to sandwich, there are specific rules on when you should make your application.
+Currently, UKVI allow you to make a visa application either before the work placement starts, or after it finishes.
+You cannot apply during your placement.